Asie et Pacifique Sud

 INTERPOL Nay Pyi Taw

-- Communicate regularly with the INTERPOL community in law enforcement matters and to assist in international investigations requiring input from Myanmar police authorities;
+- assist international investigations with input from Myanmar police authorities;

 - work with partner NCBs in tracing, investigating and prosecuting transnational crime;

 - analyse crime and identify emerging trends which pose a threat to peace and security;